-Then, of course, there are the straight couples who have absolutely no business having children, and have them any old way?
+Then, of course, what about the straight couples who have absolutely no business having children, and have them any old way?
 Abusive parents, neglectful parents, parents who, in their heart of hearts, don't want children but have them because of outside pressure?
 Am I to believe that a loving, committed gay couple would be worse for the emotional health of a kid than parents like these?
 Apparently so.
 That's right along with the "Murphy Brown" school of condemnation - those awful, selfish women who want a child so badly that they choose to have one without being married.
 Selfish?
 Most single (by choice or not) moms (and dads) I know have very little 'self' at all - they're too busy trying to raise their kids right in a two-income society.
 They're always at the bottom of the list.
 But I digress.
 Maybe we could force them to marry a gay man or woman.
 One of the opposite gender, naturally.
 Serve them all right.

 Gender role modeling?
 Maybe.
 But the overwhelming majority of gay people have (drum roll, please)… straight parents!
 What happened there with the 'gender modeling'?
 Good parents of any kind make sure their kids have positive models around them.

 And then there's always the trump card - IMMORALITY!
 Who sez?
 God sez!
 Whose God?
 My God!
 Oh, my God.
 I'm not even going to bother to discuss the Bible quotes in Leviticus that are trotted out on a regular basis - smarter people than I have refuted the 'cherry-picking' of Levitical laws employed by those who feel that God Hates Fags.
 To these people, I say, "Fine.
 You're absolutely right.
 No one should force you to marry a gay person."
 Like any self-respecting queer would want to.
 Our country was founded by people who left their homeland and traveled thousands and thousands of miles to be free to worship as they pleased.
-And,ß yes, they were Christians.
-But the whole idea (and a radical one it was) was to build a country where EVERYONE was free to worship as they pleased - not just Christian Puritans.
+And, yes, they were Christians.
+But the whole idea (and a radical one it was) was to build a country where everyone was free to worship as they pleased - not just Christian Puritans.
 Freedom of religion.
 Freedom NOT to worship if so inclined.
-Again, I'll leave the debating of the Constitution to my betters, but unless I'm way off the mark here, the United States of America is not a theocracy.
+Again, I'll leave the debating of the Constitution to my betters, but unless I'm way off the mark here, the United States of America is not a theocracy*.
 Isn't that exactly what we're trying to avoid setting up in that other place…what's it called again?…oh, yes - Iraq!

 Well, folks, I'd better get out while the getting's good - I can see I'm heading into deep water here.
 But I'm still not convinced that there is any sort of justice in the fact that a mass murderer can marry and have children, if he or she chooses a partner of the opposite sex, but a law-abiding, upstanding member of society - if gay - cannot.
-To my mind, the 'Defense' doesn't have a leg to stand on.
+To my mind, Your Honor, the 'Defense' doesn't have a leg to stand on.